 - On our savings accounts that pay bonus interest, bonus interest will be paid dependent on the product that you hold.
+Dream Fund bonus interest is paid when your closing balance for the month is greater than the opening balance.
 Bonus Saver bonus interest is paid when at least $50 is deposited into the account and there are no withdrawals in the month.
 Young Saver bonus interest is paid when at least $5 is deposited into the account and there are no withdrawals in the month.
 Deposits made on the last day of the month must be made by 5.00pm Central Standard time, whether or not it is a business day, to qualify for bonus interest in that month.
-For details of base and bonus rates on the Bonus Saver and Young Saver accounts please click here.
+For details of base and bonus rates and bonus interest criteria on our savings accounts please click here.

 - A Young Saver Account can be opened for a child from birth.
 The child can be granted access from the age of 13 with parent/guardian permission.
 Once the child reaches 18 years of age, full account access is given to them.